Mon - Fri: 8:00 am - 5:00 pm | 990 Criss Circle, Elk Grove Village, IL 60007

 Like all things, they have advantages and disadvantages, but our Chicago electronic access control systems experts are ready to help you find the best option to manage access controls of your facilities.

 Card access systems key card or a key fob to unlock electrically powered doors.
 They are typically used in hotels, apartment buildings, offices, hospitals, and other commercial facilities.

 A key card entry system uses a card that is either tapped onto a reader or swiped through a reader to authenticate the credentials and allow access.

-Key card access systems work simply:
+Both fob door and key card access systems work simply:

 Different key cards and fob entry systems use different technology to communicate the data from the user's card to a reader that processes the credentials before granting access.